ed-kung/CSUN-Econ-433/group-project.md

 - **Data and Methodology**
     - What data did you use to conduct the analysis?
         - What is the unit of analysis?
+        - What is the geographic and temporal scope of the data?
+        - Did you apply any sample selection criteria or filters to the data?
         - What is(are) the outcome variable(s) of interest?
         - What is(are) the main covariate(s) of interest?
         - What other control variables are included?
-		- Did you apply any sample selection criteria or filters to the data?
     - Why did you choose to use this data?
     - How will you use the data to answer the research question?
 - **Results and Discussion**